ibm-cloud-architecture/refarch-eda/docs/kafka/producers.md

 producer.sendOffsetsToTransaction(offsetsToCommit, "order-group-id");
 ```

-The producer then commit the transaction.
+The producer then commits the transaction.
 ```
 try {
         kafkaProducer.beginTransaction();